 Microsoft SQL Skills for Professionals

 Microsoft SQL Server has been one of the most powerful and widely used relational database systems for over 20 years now.
 Along with Oracle and MySQL, SQL Server is one of the most widely used enterprise database management systems.
-Learning how to use any relational database system can help boost almost any career, but if you work in a Microsoft dominant IT shop, it is a must-learn skill.
-Let’s take a look at some of the important skills you will acquire from Microsoft SQL training and break them down further into beginning, intermediate, and advanced categories.
+Learning how to use any relational database system can help boost almost any career, but if you work in a Microsoft dominant IT shop, SQL Server is a must-learn skill.
+Let’s take a look at some of the important database skills you will acquire from Microsoft SQL training and break them down further into beginning, intermediate, and advanced categories.

 Data Storage Design